ecociel/openai-app-starter/README.md

 If you’ve heard about MCP or OpenAI Apps and wondered:

-  **“How do I actually write a OpenAI app and ChatGPT to show my own custom interface(widget)?”**
+  **“How do I actually write a OpenAI app that ChatGPT can interact with through secure MCP protocols?”**

 …this repo gives you the shortest path to a functioning example.

 **Developers can use it to:**